 Feedback to RNOH Project Team: rnoh.communicationsdept@nhs.net

-For further information on the PATHPOINT system, please click here
+For more details on the PATHPOINT system, please click here

-Referrals from Consultants and can be emailed to rnoh.paediatricbooking@nhs.net
+Referrals from Consultants can be emailed to rnoh.paediatricbooking@nhs.net

 Secretary to Mr Calder and Mr Wright, 020 3947 0541